Jia M. Cobb

 Jia Michelle Cobb (born 1980) is an American attorney serving as a United States district judge of the United States District Court for the District of Columbia.
-She previously worked as a legal partner at Relman Colfax from 2012 to 2021.
+She previously worked at the law firm Relman Colfax PLLC, joining in 2012 and as a partner from 2019 to 2021.

 Early life and education

 Cobb was born in Springfield, Ohio.
-After graduating from Mercy High School in Farmington Hills, Michigan, she earned her Bachelor of Arts from Northwestern University in 2002 and her Juris Doctor from Harvard Law School in 2005.
+After graduating from Mercy High School in Farmington Hills, Michigan, she attended Northwestern University, graduating in 2002 with a Bachelor of Arts, magna cum laude.
+She then attended Harvard Law School, where she was a coordinating editor of the Harvard Law Review.
+She graduated in 2005 with a Juris Doctor, cum laude.

 Career

 Cobb began her career as a law clerk for Judge Diane Wood of the United States Court of Appeals for the Seventh Circuit from 2005 to 2006.
 Cobb was then a trial attorney for the District of Columbia Public Defender Service from 2006 to 2012.
 Cobb supervised incoming attorneys and was a member of the Forensic Practice Group.
 Cobb also taught law at the Washington College of Law and Harvard Law School.
 She worked as a legal partner at Relman Colfax, a national plaintiff-side civil rights law firm from 2012 to 2021.
 Cobb previously served as an elected member of the District of Columbia Bar's Criminal Law and Individual Rights Section Steering Committee.